humbug/php-scoper/docs/limitations.md

 }
 ```

-If this will work for the classes under `src/JsonMapper/`, it will not for `JsonMapper.php`.
+If this works for the classes under `src/JsonMapper/`, it will not for `JsonMapper.php`.

 ### Files autoloading